eduard626/interaction-tensor/README.md

-# Geometric Affordances from a Single Example via the Interaction Tensor
+# Where Can I Do This?
+Geometric Affordances from a Single Example with the Interaction Tensor

 ### Introduction